Snehashis100/REUNet/README.md

 ## Features

-- M<sup>3</sup>ONet relies on a strong encoding pathway, enabling precise segmentation of target lesions across diverse regions
+- REUnet relies on a strong encoding pathway, enabling precise segmentation of target lesions across diverse regions
-- The integration of a novel module named DMBC in M<sup>3</sup>ONet helps the model to focus on the intrinsic features for better understanding of the interclass relationship.
+- The integration of a novel module named DMBC in REUnet helps the model to focus on the intrinsic features for better understanding of the interclass relationship.
-- M<sup>3</sup>ONet undergoes testing on five distinct multimodal datasets, showcasing its exceptional capacity for generalization compared to other state-of-the-art models.
+- REUnet undergoes testing on five distinct multimodal datasets, showcasing its exceptional capacity for generalization compared to other state-of-the-art models.
-- M<sup>3</sup>ONet also exhibit low computational complexity that makes it suitable for real world applications.
+- REUnet also exhibit low computational complexity that makes it suitable for real world applications.

 ## Usage

 1. Install all the required packages from the requirment.txt file.
-2. Create an object of M<sup>3</sup>ONet by the following code:
+2. Create an object of REUnet by the following code:
      ```
-     m3onet = M3ONet.model(num_classes, output_activation, input_shape = (256,256,3))
+     REUnet = REUnet.model(num_classes, output_activation, input_shape = (256,256,3))
      # provide num_classes, output_activation, and input_shape based on your  requirment.
      ```
 3. Once the object is created, compile and train the model based on your requirement.